varunshaw027/customer-segmentation-analysis/README.md

 🚀 An end-to-end marketing analytics project evaluating campaign performance using SQL and Tableau.

 ## 📌 Project Overview
-This project analyzes marketing campaign performance across multiple channels to evaluate cost efficiency, engagement, and return on investment.
-The goal is to identify whether any channel outperforms others and provide data-driven recommendations for budget allocation.
+I built an end-to-end marketing analytics dashboard to evaluate campaign performance across channels.

+---

 ## 🚀 Problem Statement
 Marketing teams often struggle to identify which channels deliver the best performance.
 This project analyzes campaign data to evaluate whether budget allocation across channels is optimized or if improvements are needed.